lewismj/kea/README.md

     // result: (Valid(Bar(Foo(hello, 1, world, 2), 12)))
 ```

 Note, by convention, given a field name `abcDef` the configuration expected is `abc-def`.
-This
-is enforced at present, but could be parameterised in a future version.
+See, `FieldNameMapper`.

 Using a custom or generic configuration reader, any errors are accumulated as a non empty list of `Throwable`.
 For example, given: